broadinstitute/polyphonia/README.md

 `--min-readcount`
 `--min-maf`

-By default, polyphonia does not include all alleles called by `LoFreq call`.
-We have found that requiring a minimum minor allele readcount of 10 and a minimum minor allele frequency of 3% after running  `LoFreq call` with default parameters does the best job of separating true within-sample diversity from sequencing errors and other noise.
-If you would like to specify a different minor allele readcount, you can do that using `--min-readcount`.
-You can specify a different minimum minor allele frequency using `--min-maf`.
+By default, polyphonia includes all alleles called by `LoFreq call`.
+You can set a minimum minor allele readcount and a minimum minor allele frequency after running `LoFreq call` to help separate true within-sample diversity from sequencing errors and other noise.
+If you would like to specify a minimum minor allele readcount, you can do that using `--min-readcount`.
+You can specify a minimum minor allele frequency using `--min-maf`.
 These options work regardless of the type(s) of [within-sample diversity files](#within-sample-diversity-files) provided.

 If [`--min-depth`](#position-inclusion-thresholds) is non-zero, then an allele will be excluded if it appears at a position that does not pass the read depth threshold—even if the minor allele frequency and readcount pass the thresholds set by `--min-readcount` and `--min-maf`.